nordicmicroalgae/content/checklists-and-biovolumes.md

 For geometrical shapes used, see Olenina et al 2006.

-## Literature used to compile the original nordic microalgae checklist
+## Literature used to compile the original Nordic Microalgae checklist

 [Classic monographs](http://www.obs-vlfr.fr/LOV/aquaparadox/html/ClassicMonographs.php) available at Aquaparadox maintained at Observatoire Océanologique de Villefranche sur Mer